brandonhee/typescript-graphql-server/README.md

 # graphql boilerplate

 A graphql boilerplate that is very opinionated.
+It is based on a collection of works from other repository.

 # Language